relex/json-diff-react/README.md

 All of the fields are optional.
 Consult the original [json-diff] library to learn more about how the options impact the output.

-Most of this type came from
+Most of the `DiffOptions` type came from https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/json-diff/index.d.ts.
-https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/json-diff/index.d.ts.

 N.B.
 I added the `excludeKeys` attribute to the `DiffOptions` imported from